Guided Meditations for your spiritual growth

 - To contemplate your existence and true nature.

-- To experience as the self without the filter of the mind.
+- To experience being the true self without the filter of the mind.

 - To experience objects as the self.

-Now that you have an INTENTION for your meditation practice and for your meditation sitting, let’s look at ATTENTION — which is essential to understand if you are going to meditate well and achieve the purpose for your meditation.
+Now that you have an INTENTION for your meditation practice and for your meditation sitting, let’s look at ATTENTION.

 Meditation evolves, as it should, to match your needs and evolution.
-But no matter whether you are a beginner meditator or advanced with years of experience, ATTENTION is still the common denominator for all effective meditation techniques.
+But whether you are a beginner meditator or advanced, ATTENTION is still the common denominator for all effective meditation techniques.

 So let’s look at ATTENTION in meditation.

-Attention could be called a meditation technique in itself, but it’s actually the most important tool for all types of meditations, from guided visualization style meditation to body awareness meditation, to self-enquiry style meditations.
+Paying mindful attention to attention could be called a meditation technique in itself, but it’s actually the most important foundation for all types of meditations, from guided visualization meditation to body awareness, to self-enquiry style meditations.

 It comes down to this: